alanxoc3/pico-8-work/2023-bwpicodex/README.md

 - Then improve sprites.
 - Horde mode could be all 6 custom teams against all 57 trainers, followed by a missingno.
 That seems possible.

+# NOTES TO GO THROUGH LATER
+- Smeargle can sketch 249 moves.
+He can learn sketch 4 times, and there are 3 empty moveslots.
+249 + 4 + 3 = 256, which is the max byte size.
+This means I can enforce movesets saved for every single Pokemon.
+How lucky can I be?
+It just means that pokemon must have at least 1 move, which is standard in pokemon anyways.

 # Save format
 256 bytes: